OpenRobotLab/GRUtopia/docs/en/advanced_tutorials/how-to-add-robot.md

-# How to add custom robot
+# How to Add Custom Robot

-> This tutorial will show you how to add a robot
+> This tutorial will show you how to add a robot.
+If you wish to use this robot in practice, you need to:
+> - Learn [how to add a custom controller](./how-to-add-controller.md) to control the robot you’ve built.
+> - Learn [how to add a custom sensor](./how-to-add-sensor.md) to collect data.

-## 1. Add isaac sim robot
+## 1. Inherit from `omni.isaac.core.robots.robot`

-> Assuming you already have an usd file of a robot, and it has drivable joints.

-Create a file in `grutopia_extension/robots`, named `demo_robot.py`.
-Inherit the robot class from isaac.
+Create a file in `grutopia_extension/robots`, named `demo_robot.py`, in which inherits the robot class `omni.isaac.core.robots.robot`.

 ```Python
 from omni.isaac.core.robots.robot import Robot as IsaacRobot